agex-inc/django-workflow/docs/migration/migration_2_to_3.rst

 2.X.X to 3.0.0
 ==============

-``django-newname`` v3.0.0 comes with quite number of migrations, but the good news is that even though those are hard to determine kind of migrations, it comes with the required migrations out of the box.
+``django-workflow`` v3.0.0 comes with quite number of migrations, but the good news is that even though those are hard to determine kind of migrations, it comes with the required migrations out of the box.
 All you need to do is to run;

    .. code:: bash

-       python manage.py migrate newname
+       python manage.py migrate workflow